k2view-academy/K2View-Academy/articles/06_LU_tables/02_create_an_LU_table.md

 <studio>

 *	Copy an existing LU table from one LU to another.
 In this option, if there is a table population, it is copied as well.
 *	Use the **Save As** option.
-Note that this option does not copy the Table Population.
+Note that this option does not copy the table population.

 </studio>